How To Fence Around A Tree – The Basics

 • The type of tree that you’re fencing around.
 Some trees are too big or heavy to be adequately fenced in, while others are too fragile and might not survive the fence installation.

 • The surrounding area.
-Fencing around a tree in an open space will likely damage the surrounding property while fencing a tree in a shady or protected area will probably watch it from damage from other sources.
+Fencing around a tree in an open space will likely damage the surrounding property, while fencing a tree in a shady or protected area will probably protect it from damage from other sources.

 • The purpose of the fence.
 If the wall is just for aesthetic purposes, signals that prevent animals or people from passing may not be necessary.
 Ho may never be required; if the fence is intended to protect the tree from harm, you should use more robust materials.